Alp Khan

 Alp Khan (died late 1315 or early 1316) was a general and brother-in-law of the Delhi Sultanate ruler Alauddin Khalji.
 He served as Alauddin's governor of Gujarat, and held considerable influence at the royal court of Delhi during the last years of Alauddin's life.
 He was executed on the charges of conspiring to kill Alauddin, possibly because of a conspiracy by Malik Kafur.

 Early life

 Alp Khan was originally named Junaid, and was later called Malik Sanjar.
 He appears to have come from a family of Khalji chiefs.
-According to Isami, Alauddin brought him up since his childhood.
+According to Isami, Alauddin had brought him up as a child.